-In 2021, the Company plans to continue exploration at the Kwanika Project with the goal of upgrading, expanding and improving confidence in the mineral resource.
-A 7,200 metre initial drill program is planned with a focus on targeting higher grade material within the proposed pit and block cave area.
+In 2022, the Company plans to continue exploration at the Kwanika Project with the goal of upgrading, expanding and improving confidence in the mineral resource.
+A \$4.0 million program is planned that is expected to include a 6,600 metre initial drill program with a focus on targeting higher grade material within the proposed pit and block cave area, expansion of the South zone resource and exploration drilling.
 Drilling surrounding the deposit area will focus on areas with known geophysical responses, historic intersections of significant mineralization and areas of alteration consistent with porphyry style mineralization.
-Regional exploration will consist of low level detailed magnetic surveys, soil, silt and indicator mineral sampling and geological mapping.
-The Company expects to produce an updated mineral resource for the Kwanika Project late in calendar 2021, following conclusion of the 2021 drill program.
-Given the proximity of the Kwanika Project to the Stardust Project, such work may ultimately lead to the Company exploring economic studies on the combined potential of the Stardust Project and Kwanika Project deposits.
+Regional exploration will consist of a broad 3D IP survey to assist with targeting at depth and low level detailed electromagnetic and magnetic surveying to help with structural mapping and targeting.

+The Company expects to complete a combined NI 43-101 mineral resource estimate for the Stardust Project and Kwanika Project deposits in the first half of 2022.